jvdspeare/xplane-ywsg-watts-bridge/README.md

 [HERE](https://forums.x-plane.org/index.php?/files/file/29120-ortho4xp/) to install Ortho4xp.
 The latest version can be found [HERE](https://github.com/oscarpilote/Ortho4XP).

-YWSG - Watts Bridge is located in the -28 +152 tile.
+YWSG - Watts Bridge is located within the -28 +152 tile.

 ## License
 This project is licensed under the MIT License - see